 This case is a byproduct of the 2005 amendments to the Bankruptcy Code.
 Those amendments are titled the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 and are known to bankruptcy disciples as "BAPCPA."
-This case is one of a handful
+This case is one of a handful of similar cases that are bubbling up through the federal court system from many bankruptcy courts1.

 Prior to BAPCPA a debtor who owed \$15,000 on a car worth only \$10,000 could, in a wage earner's plan under Chapter 13, keep his car by paying only \$10,000 to his secured creditor.
 In a procedure inelegantly known as a "cramdown" or "lien stripping", the debtor could divide his creditor's claim into a \$5000 unsecured claim and a \$10,000 secured claim.
-He would then keep the car by paying \$10,000 over time to his creditor on the secured obligation and give the creditor peanuts on the \$5000 unsecured claim.
+He would then keep the car